ERPLY Books User Manual

 Under “User Settings,” you can change the User Language, Name and the Conditions according to which ERPLY Books communicates to the User.

 - User Language – the language in which ERPLY Books is displayed.
-Possible options are Estonian and English.
+Possible options are Estonian, English and more.

 - Ticking the box “Are you an accountant?” – only accountants are shown the account numbers.